about

 "Standard Model" Computer Based Testing

 In the past, most NICET tests were based on work elements (small testing modules selected by candidates).
-Work element tests had been administered in a paper-and-pencil format at NICET test centers four times each year.
-Many of these test were converted to Standard CBT exams.
-While we tend to refer to these as the new CBT tests, there are actually two parts to this change:
+Work element tests had been administered in a paper-and-pencil format at NICET test centers four times per year.
+These tests have since been converted to Standard CBT exams.
+While we tend to refer to these as the new CBT exams, there are actually two parts to this change:

 1. "The Standard Model" — This refers to the development process, format, and scoring of the exams.
-The development process is much more elaborate, rigorous, secure, and costly than in the past, with detailed procedures for the development and approval of every test question.
-As one progresses up through the Levels, there will be one test for each subsequent Level (or, possibly, 2 or 3, all of which must be passed).
-Each test will have a passing score that will be based on an analysis of beta test results from subject matter experts in each field.
+The development process is much more elaborate, rigorous, secure, and costly than in the past, with detailed procedures for the development and approval of every exam question.
+As a candidate progresses through the levels, there will be exams for each subsequent level.
+Each exam will have a passing score based on an analysis of beta test results from subject matter experts in each field.

-2. Computer-Based Testing — These tests will be administered on a computer at a secure, proctored computer-based testing center.
+2. Computer-Based Testing — These exams will be administered on a computer at a secure, proctored computer-based testing center.
 These will normally be part of a network of such centers (currently Pearson VUE).
-Applications for testing are submitted electronically thru the candidate portal, which will respond with an authorization email or letter containing instructions for scheduling an exam at the appropriate network.
-Testing may be scheduled at any available time within an eligibility period that will extend for 6 months.
+Applications for testing are submitted electronically through the candidate portal, and candidates will receive an authorization email or letter containing instructions for scheduling an exam at the appropriate place and time.

 Why did NICET move from Work Elements to "Standard" CBT exams?

-The certification industry, like other industries, have developed standards that codify the best practices for the assessment of individual capabilities.
+The certification industry, like other industries, has developed standards that codify the best practices for the assessment of an individual’s capabilities.
 These standards change over time.
-NICET wants to maintain the value of its certifications by keeping its tests current, both in terms of content and of certification standards and best practices.
-Additionally, CBT is more convenient for you, the candidate.
+NICET wants to maintain the value of the certifications administered by keeping exams current, both in terms of content and certification standards and best practices.
+Additionally, CBT is more convenient for candidates.

-What do you mean 'it will be more convenient for me'?
+What do you mean “more convenient for candidates”?

-Combining CBT with NICET's online test application allows you to schedule an exam in much less time than was the case with paper-and-pencil tests.
+Combining CBT with NICET's online exam application allows candidates to schedule an exam in much less time than was the case with paper-and-pencil tests.
 With more testing locations to choose from, and with centers that are typically open 5 or 6 days a week, you can more easily find a time and a place to fit your needs.
-Furthermore, the simplicity of the Standard test format (often just one test per Level) makes for an easier test application process, and allows you to apply for more than one test (permitting faster access to the tests required to progress to higher certification Levels).
-In addition to faster scheduling, you get faster test results.
-As you leave the test center, you will receive your unofficial score report indicating whether you passed or failed and, if you failed, some information on which areas of the exam you did well or poorly.
+Furthermore, the simplicity of the Standard test format makes for an easier exam application process, and allows you to apply for more than one exam (permitting faster access to the exams required to progress to higher certification levels).
+In addition to faster scheduling, you get faster exam results.
+As you leave the testing center, you will receive your unofficial score report, indicating whether you passed or failed.
+If you failed, the unofficial score report will display some information on which areas of the exam you did well or poorly on.

 Yes.
-While the content has been updated, the scope of the Levels is generally the same under the new standard test as it was with work elements.
+While the content has been updated, the scope of the levels is generally the same under the new standard testing model as it was with work elements.
 Any certifications earned through work element testing will continue to be valid as long as recertification requirements continue to be met.

-Will Work Elements (WEs) "cross-over" into the CBT format?
+Will Work Elements "cross over" into the CBT format?

-No. There is no test unit in the Standard/CBT format that is equivalent to a work element.
+No. There is no exam unit in the Standard/CBT format that is equivalent to a work element.

 What if I don't pass the exam?

-You may take the test again under the same retest policy.
+You may take the exam again under NICET’s retest policy.
 Your score report will include some information about whether you did well or poorly on the major content areas of the exam.

 Are there application deadlines for CBT exams?